 HOUSTON TRUCK ACCIDENT LAWYERS

 Almost every consumer product in every store in Texas spent some time on a large truck.
 Therefore, it’s not surprising that wrecks involving these large commercial vehicles have increased 42 percent since 2009.
 These large trucks, when fully loaded, weigh more than 80,000 pounds.
-So, it’s also not surprising that these collisions often cause catastrophic injuries.
+So, it’s also not surprising that these collisions often cause catastrophic injuries and even death.

 Truck wreck claims are often quite complex, and not just because the injuries are so severe.
-The drivers are usually from out of state, and the company which owned the truck is usually an out-of-state corporation.
-These geographic details create significant procedural complexities.
-So, only the best Houston truck crash lawyers should handle them.
+Two reasons for the complex claim process are.
+First, the truck drivers are usually not Texas residents.
+Second, the companies that own these trucks are generally an out-of-state corporation.
+Given these geographic details having the best Houston truck crash lawyers handling the case can make things go a bit smoother.

-When you partner with Williams Hart, that’s the kind of representation you get.
+When you partner with Williams Hart, law team, you have one of the country’s best law firms.
 Our experienced Houston truck crash lawyers routinely handle these cases in Harris County and nearby jurisdictions.
-Many truck drivers are just getting their bearings when they pull out of the Houston Ship Channel and begin navigating the web of Houston expressways.
-Yet that is no excuse for negligent driving.
+Many truck drivers are just getting their bearings when they pull out of the Houston Ship Channel.
+Thus, not being a native to the area, navigating the web of Houston expressways can be quite difficult.
+Yet, that is no excuse for negligent driving.
 Therefore, we never stop fighting for you.

 Our team is dedicated to holding truck drivers accountable and getting victims the maximum compensation.

-Many Houstonians sadly see fatal collisions inevitable, but nothing could be further from the truth.
+Many Houstonians sadly see fatal collisions as inevitable, but nothing could be further from the truth.
 While some accidents do happen, many truck collisions are preventable.
-Often basic safety protocols are ignored costing lives and leaving many families to heal after a horrific event.
+Often these accidents occur because someone chose to ignore basic safety protocols.
+Thus, neglecting the rules results in the loss of lives and leaves many families to heal after a horrific event.

 HOW A TRUCK ACCIDENT LAWSUIT WORKS